Educational Preparation for Travel Health Nursing

 • Subscribe to Mortality and Morbidity Weekly Review (MMWR at www.cdc.gov/mmwr) to receive infection disease and travel-related disease reports and updates.

 • Read the lay literature.
 There are wonderful books and articles that address the health and safety challenges of travel.
-Gina Kolata's Flu: The Story of the Great Influenza Pandemic, Steven Johnson's The Ghost Map (about the London Cholera outbreak and the beginning of Epidemiology as a discipline) and David Oshinsky's Pulitzer Prize winning Polio: An American Story (about the March of Dimes and Salk vaccine) are just three examples.
+Gina Kolata's Flu: The Story of the Great Influenza Pandemic, Steven Johnson's The Ghost Map (about the London Cholera outbreak and the beginning of Epidemiology as a discipline), and David Oshinsky's Pulitzer Prize winning Polio: An American Story (about the March of Dimes and Salk vaccine) are just three well-regarded examples.

-• Travel and work internationally to gain a better understand of health and safety risks - and prevention measures - around the world.
-ATHNA will initiate it its Learning Journeys in Travel Health with a CE accredited trip to Panama in March 2020.
+• Travel and work internationally to gain a better understand of health and safety risks – and prevention measures – around the world.

 • Participate in relevant research projects such as vaccine clinical trials, self-care management research, and surveillance of international injury and illness.